2024 United States Senate election in Michigan

 The 2024 United States Senate election in Michigan was held on November 5, 2024, to elect a Class I member of the United States Senate to represent the state of Michigan.
-It was held concurrently with the 2024 United States presidential election, other elections to the U.S. Senate, and elections to the U.S. House of Representatives, as well as various state and local elections.
-Democratic Congresswoman Elissa Slotkin won her first term in office, narrowly defeating Republican former Congressman Mike Rogers.
+It was held concurrently with the 2024 United States presidential election, other elections to the U.S. Senate, elections to the U.S. House of Representatives, and various state and local elections.
+Democratic congresswoman Elissa Slotkin won her first term in office, narrowly defeating Republican former congressman Mike Rogers.
 She succeeded Democratic incumbent Debbie Stabenow, who did not seek a fifth term.

 Primary elections took place on August 6, 2024.
-Slotkin won the Democratic nomination with 76% of the vote over actor Hill Harper and Rogers won the Republican nomination with 63% of the vote over former congressman Justin Amash.
-This was the first open race for this seat since 1994.
-As Republican presidential nominee Donald Trump carried Michigan on the same ballot, this was the first time Michigan voted for candidates of different political parties for U.S. senator and president since Democrat Don Riegle was re-elected as Republican George H.W.
-Bush carried the state in 1988.
+Slotkin won the Democratic nomination with 76% of the vote over actor Hill Harper, and Rogers won the Republican nomination with 63% of the vote over former congressman Justin Amash.
+As Republican presidential nominee Donald Trump carried Michigan on the same ballot, this was the first time Michigan voted for candidates of different political parties for U.S. senator and president since Democrat Don Riegle was re-elected as Republican George H. W. Bush carried the state in 1988.

 On November 6, 2024, major news organizations projected that Slotkin had won the election.
 Slotkin received 23,847 fewer votes than Kamala Harris, while Rogers received 122,956 fewer votes than Donald Trump.

-Slotkin's background as a former CIA analyst and her service in Iraq were central to her campaign messaging and ability to appeal to moderate voters in a state Trump won by 1.4 percentage points.
-Political analysts noted that Slotkin's national security credentials allowed her to distance herself from national Democratic messaging on defense issues while maintaining appeal with independent voters concerned about economic and security policy.
-This pattern of veteran Democratic candidates outperforming presidential candidates in competitive states was observed in multiple 2024 Senate races, including Arizona where Marine Corps veteran Ruben Gallego similarly outperformed Harris among independent voters.